 Finite difference approximations for derivatives.
 Truncation and discretization errors.
-Parabolic and hyperbolic equations.
+Parabolic and hyuperbolic equations.
 Explicit and implicit methods.
 The Crank-Nicolson method.
 Approximations at irregular boundaries.
-Elliptic equations. the Liebmann method.
+Elliptic equations, the Liebmann method.
 Systems of partial differential equations.
 Students are expected to write FORTRAN programs for the above methods.
-A term project involving the solution of a suitably difficult boundary value problem is required.
 PREREQUISITE: MA 3132, CS 2700 or equivalent.